Midwexican

 How long do homemade roasted pepitas last?

 Store oven-roasted pepitas in a lidded container or Ziploc plastic bag in your pantry for up to 5 days.
+Just make sure you cool the oven-roasted pumpkin seeds fully before storing.

 What other seasonings can I use to season roasted pepitas?